Calculate

 How Much Can I Earn from $1 Million in T-Bills?

-$1 million in T-Bills at 4.5% generates approximately $45,500 per year in gross earnings — or roughly $3,790 per month.
-After federal tax at the 37% bracket, take-home is approximately $28,665 per year.
-No state tax applies anywhere in the US.
+$1 million at 4.5% earns approximately $45,500 per year gross — or roughly $3,790 per month equivalent.
+After federal tax at the 37% bracket, take-home is about $28,665 per year.
+No state tax anywhere in the US.

 Duration Gross Earnings After-Tax (22% fed) After-Tax (37% fed)